giuliafrascaria/ebpf-filter-reduce/activity-log.md

 ## activity log

+### 27/4/2020
+- recompiled kernel to include timestamps, want to plot to see if there is a pattern in execution order
+- tail -f /var/log/kern.log
+- graphed the time differences cached vs uncached

 ### 26/4/2020
 - digging deeper into influence of cache for my copyout case
 - look at the original functions that can be injected, do they have any characteristic?